 “Some people like to garden or golf,” he says.
 “I’m interested in technology.
 If I could choose any career I wanted, I’d be doing what I do now.”

 Since 1999, he’s focused primarily on enterprise IT, mobility, and Internet and cloud-based services and applications, helping more than a dozen companies to acquisition and five to IPO.
-True to his character, however, he’s recently taken interest in the consumer side of the firm, supporting companies like Cheddar and Stitch Fix.
+True to his character, however, he’s recently taken interest in the consumer side of the firm, supporting companies like Cheddar.